Can You Be Pregnant and Still Get a Period?

 - Many women experience period-like bleeding and PMS symptoms, even after getting a positive pregnancy test.

-- Some women get their period, assume that they’re not pregnant, and then start experiencing unexpected symptoms of pregnancy.
+- Some women experience period-like bleeding, assume that they’re not pregnant, and then start experiencing unexpected symptoms of pregnancy.

 Can You Really Get Your Period While Pregnant?